domibies/HL7lite/README.md

 //Create a Segment with name ZIB
 Segment newSeg = new Segment("ZIB");

-//Create Field ZIB_1
+// Create Field ZIB_1
 Field ZIB_1 = new Field("ZIB1");
-//Create Field ZIB_5
+// Create Field ZIB_5
 Field ZIB_5 = new Field("ZIB5");

-//Create Component ZIB.5.2
+// Create Component ZIB.5.2
 Component com1 = new Component("ZIB.5.2");

-//Add Component ZIB.5.2 to Field ZIB_5
+// Add Component ZIB.5.2 to Field ZIB_5
-//2nd parameter here specifies the component position, for inserting segment on particular position
+// 2nd parameter here specifies the component position, for inserting segment on particular position
-//If we don’t provide 2nd parameter, component will be inserted to next position (if field has 2 components this will be 3rd,
+// If we don’t provide 2nd parameter, component will be inserted to next position (if field has 2 components this will be 3rd,
-//if field is empty this will be 1st component ZIB_5.AddNewComponent(com1, 2);
+// If field is empty this will be 1st component ZIB_5.AddNewComponent(com1, 2);

-//Add Field ZIB_1 to segment ZIB, this will add a new filed to next field location, in this case first field newSeg.AddNewField(ZIB_1);
+// Add Field ZIB_1 to segment ZIB, this will add a new filed to next field location, in this case first field newSeg.AddNewField(ZIB_1);

-//Add Field ZIB_5 to segment ZIB, this will add a new filed as 5th field of segment newSeg.AddNewField(ZIB_5, 5);
+// Add Field ZIB_5 to segment ZIB, this will add a new filed as 5th field of segment newSeg.AddNewField(ZIB_5, 5);

-//add segment ZIB to message
+// Add segment ZIB to message
 message.AddNewSegment(newSeg);
 ````